UCLA-BD2K/ACCRs/README.md

 # ACCRs
 This repository contains documentation for the set of Annotated Clinical Case Reports (ACCRs) along with associated scripts for processing and verification of annotation metadata.

-Data files are not provided in this repository.
-They are available on Figshare at **TBD**.
+Data files are not provided in this repository but are available on Figshare at **TBD**.
 They are described in brief here.

 ## ACCR Data Files